Craig Mod: "Hack the Cover"

 Dwight Garner: "The Way We Read Now"

-Great piece in The New York Times, with clear-eyed (and entertaining) commentary from a writer and book critic about how technology has improved his reading life.
-This bit comes from his section on the smartphone: Keep an audio book or two on your iPhone.
+Keep an audio book or two on your iPhone.
 Periodically I take the largest of my family’s dogs on long walks, and I stick my iPhone in my shirt pocket, its tiny speaker facing up.
 I’ve listened to Saul Bellow’s “Herzog” this way.
+The shirt pocket method is better than using ear buds, which block out the natural world.
+My wife tucks her phone into her bra, on long walks, and listens to Dickens novels.
+I find this unbearably sexy.

 Ezra Klein: "The Unpersuaded"